Cammack, Indiana: History

 Cammack was originally called "Switch A" in relation to the Erie and Western Railroad.
 It was renamed after David Cammack, a lumber dealer from Cambridge City.
-In 1879, Cammack promised to establish a sawmill in the area if the community adopted his name.
-Following through on this promise, he arrived in 1879 and played a central role in the town's early development, including funding its first and second additions during the 1880s.
 Cammack was founded in 1882 and a sawmill was constructed the same year, contributing to the town's economic growth.
 However, this sawmill was destroyed by fire one year later in 1883, rebuilt, and then destroyed in a fire again in 1898.
 A post office was established at Cammack in 1882, and remained in operation until it was discontinued in 1907.

 Economy & Social Life

 Railroads also contributed to Cammack's growth.
 The Norfolk & Western and Erie & Western Railroad lines, constructed in 1872, enhanced trade and transportation, particularly for grain and coal businesses.
 In the late 19th century, Cammack experienced significant industrial activity, having a lumber mill and a canning facility.

 A key community landmark is the Cammack United Methodist Church, founded in 1893.
 The church originated from Tuesday night prayer meetings, started by a local man known as "Long Joe" Reed in 1839, who started a Sunday School that same year.
 As religious interest grew, a formal congregation was established, and land was donated by Betty S. Dragoo and Sam H. Dragoo to construct a church.

-The town was also home to the "White Feather Tribe No. 78 of the Improved Order of Red Men," an important social and fraternal organization during the late 19th and early 20th centuries.
-In 1900, the dedication of the White Feather Tribe's new hall in Cammack was a significant event.
-The ceremony was marked by a large crowd and a series of speeches, including an address by D.F.
-White, the Great Prophet of the state.
-His speech focused on freedom and the history of the order.
-The hall, built at a cost of $5,000, was a brick structure that was 70 feet long, 40 feet wide, and 30 feet high, and it served as a gathering place for the lodge.
-The Pocahontas Lodge, the women's branch of the organization, was also active in Cammack and nearby Reed Station and boasted a membership of about 100 at the time of the dedication.